rohithsowmithra/Coffee-Shop/frontend/README.md

 #### Installing project dependencies

 This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the `frontend` directory of this repository.
-After cloning, open your terminal and run:
+NPM Relies on the package.json file located in this directory.
+Run below command to install the dependencies:

 ```bash
 npm install